micimize/graphql-to-dart/README.md

 ### Current nusances:
 * You can have multiple inline fragments on the same document, but they will be named with leading underscores, like `Query_TypeInlineFragment`, which is ugly
-* The dart type system is hard to wrestle into graphql-like types
+* The dart type system is hard to wrestle into graphql-like types (especially unions)
-* I am not happy with the generated helper utilities.
-We should generate things like `.with` and `.as{{fragment}}()`
-* along those lines we should make use of covariants to get instance methods instead of class methods
 * because of helpers like `.empty()`, having invalid types is easy.
 We should validate not null somehow